 CS:GO Blackjack was one of the first CS:GO casino games to use skin items as its gambling medium.
 Although in part, the time of its release (around April 2015) caused it to be overshadowed by jackpot games like Skin Arena, it still made multiple appearances on streams and sponsored several relevant players.

 Blackjack also had the issue of not accepting low-value skins.
-Its two dollar per skin cut-off excluded a notable portion of the gambling market.
-Following developments in the market proved that there was money to be made in those untapped corners of the industry.
+Its two dollars per skin cut-off excluded a notable portion of the gambling market.
+Following developments in the market, proved that there was money to be made in those untapped corners of the industry.